jarrad-obrien/azure-docs/articles/azure-monitor/logs/data-security.md

 This article explains how data is collected, processed, and secured by Log Analytics.
 You can use agents to connect to the web service, use System Center Operations Manager to collect operational data, or retrieve data from Azure diagnostics for use by Log Analytics.

-The Log Analytics service manages your cloud-based data securely by using the following methods:
+The Log Analytics service manages your cloud-based data securely by using the following methods:u

 * Data segregation
 * Data retention